-Limit Explanation Long-term average annual extraction limit The long-term average annual extraction limit (LTAAEL) is 14,109 ML/year.
+Limit Explanation Long-term average annual extraction limit The long-term average annual extraction limit (LTAAEL) is 33,400 ML/year.
 Compliance with the long-term average annual extraction limit Average extractions for the preceding five-year period will be assessed against the LTAAEL.
-If growth in extractions causes the five-year average to exceed LTAAEL by more than 10%, maximum water account debits or available water determinations will be used to return the average extraction volume to the LTAAEL.
-Available water determinations Available water determinations (AWDs) will be made at the start of each water year for: domestic and stock, and local water utility access licences-100% of the share component unless the minister determines otherwise aquifer access licences-1 ML/unit share or a lower amount if required to return the five-year average extraction volume to the LTAAEL.
+If growth in extractions causes the five-year average to exceed LTAAEL by greater than 5%, maximum water account debits or available water determinations will be used to return the average extraction volume to the LTAAEL.
+Available water determinations Available water determinations (AWDs) will be made at commencement of each water year for: domestic and stock, and local water utility access licences - 100% of the share component unless the Minister determines otherwise aquifer access licences - 1 ML/unit share or a lower amount if required to return the five-year average extraction volume to the LTAAEL.

-Туре Rules Granting of access licences Granting of access licences may be considered for the following categories: specific purpose access licences under the Water Management (General) Regulation 2018 (or any replacement regulation) aquifer (Aboriginal cultural) access licences up to a maximum of 10 ML/year per application.
+Туре Rules Granting of access licences Granting of specific purpose access licences may be considered for the following categories: specific purpose access licences under the Water Management (General) Regulation 2018 (or any replacement regulation) aquifer (Aboriginal community development) access licences up to a maximum of 50 ML/year per application aquifer (Aboriginal cultural) access licence only if the share component of the proposed access licence is no greater than 10 ML/year.

 Туре Rules Carryover and account limit No carryover is permitted for domestic and stock and local water utility access licences.
-For aquifer access licences, carryover of up to 0.74 ML per unit share of the access licence share component is permitted to be carried over from one water year to the next water year, with a maximum account take limit of 1.37 ML per unit share of the access licence or a lower volume if required to return the five-year average extraction volume to the LTAAEL plus any adjustments made for allocation assignments or water allocation re credited into the account.
+For aquifer access licences, carryover of up to 0.1 ML per unit share of the access licence share component is permitted to be carried over from one water year to the next water year, with a maximum account take limit of 1.1 ML per unit share of the access licence or a lower volume if required to return the five-year average extraction volume to the LTAAEL, plus any adjustments made for allocation assignments or water allocation re-credits into the account.